ssoper/ssoper.github.io/src/blog/creating_command_line_app_kotlin.md

 ## Entrypoint

 We’ll need to create a main entrypoint function where the app “starts”.
 There are two approaches to doing this and differ really only in style than anything else.
 The first involves creating a `fun main` at the root level of a file while the second requires creating an `object` with a static main method inside of it.
 Personally I’m a fan of the 2nd method as I feel it allows for better organization.
-I also like to put this in a file named `Core.kt`.
+I also like to put this in a file named `Core.kt` which should be added to the `src/main/kotlin` directory as `New` ➡ `Kotlin File/Class`.

     package com.seansoper.batil